Assistive technology service provider: III. Implementation of Intervention Strategies- Once Funded (25% of exam)

 For the implementation of strategies portion of the exam an individual should be prepared to: discuss the plan, monitor the order process, inspect equipment, adjust equipment to suit the consumer's needs, inform consumer on necessary maintenance, assess consumer's capability to use equipment after demonstrations, ensure the consumer has continued training, document the process, and ensure the consumer understands their rights and responsibilities.

 IV.
 Evaluation of Intervention- Follow-Up (15% of exam)

 For the follow-up portion of the exam an individual should be prepared to: identify the results, begin the restoration process if necessary, make possible strategy changes, and continue to work toward the consumer's goals.

 V. Professional Conduct (3% of exam)

 Throughout the exam an individual will also be evaluated to ensure they are following to code of ethics and actively participating in opportunities for advancement in the assistive technology field.

 Future training

-It is important to note that after certification, the learning process is not over.
+After certification, the learning process is not over.
 Assistive technology is a constantly changing field and survey participants collectively agreed that the most important training needs are following the newest advancements in technology; comprehend funding for services; and communicating with consumer's/their families, along with other professionals.